jhonaRiver/jhonaRiver/README.md

 * Full Stack Software Engineer graduated from Holberton School PR and currently enrolled on the Machine Learning Specialization while working as a Student Tutor

-* Currently learning Mathematics, Supervised, Unsupervised and Reinforcement Learning, among other topics related to my Machine Learning Specialization
+* Currently learning Mathematics, Supervised, Unsupervised and Reinforcement Learning, among other topics related to my Machine Learning Specialization and React

 ## Languages